McGill-NLP/llm2vec/README.md

 ```

 ## Getting Started
-LLM2Vec class is a wrapper on top of HuggingFace models to support sequence encoding and pooling operations.
+LLM2Vec class is a wrapper on top of HuggingFace models to support enabling bidirectionality in decoder-only LLMs, sequence encoding and pooling operations.
 The steps below showcase an example on how to use the library.

 ### Preparing the model
 Initializing LLM2Vec model using pretrained LLMs is straightforward.
 The `from_pretrained` method of LLM2Vec takes a base model identifier/path and an optional PEFT model identifier/path.
-All HuggingFace model loading arguments can be passed to `from_pretrained` method (make sure the `llm2vec` package version is `>=0.1.3`).
+All HuggingFace model loading arguments can be passed to `from_pretrained` method.
+By default, the models are loaded with bidirectional connections enabled.
+This can be turned off by passing `enable_bidirectional=False` to the `from_pretrained` method.

 Here, we first initialize the Mistral MNTP base model and load the unsupervised-trained LoRA weights (trained with SimCSE objective and wiki corpus).